 There is nothing like a lazy Sunday morning, spent laying around drinking coffee, reading, and enjoying one’s company to get the tummy growling for a leisurely breakfast.
 The first thing that comes to mind is protein and lots of it.
 Soon there will be bacon frying, baguettes being warmed and eggs frying away in creamy butter.
 We both enjoy our fried egg differently from one another.
 Lenny squirts hot sauce on it, and proceeds to cut it up, mushing it onto the warm baguette.
 I, gently break the yolk and then dip pieces of salty bacon and crusty bread into the liquid gold.
 Makes me warm and tingly all over just thinking about it.

 The key to frying the perfect egg is the pan or griddle.
 It needs to be a flat griddle pan.
 And it must be preheated.
 I heat mine over medium heat, which is about a 5 on our stove until it is good and hot, then I add some olive oil.
-If the griddle is perfectly hot, the egg will sputter a little, and start to bubble.
-I like the yolk to be warm but still perfectly runny, so I flip the egg after 1 1/2 minutes, then I cook the other side for 1 minute.
-It comes out perfect every time.
-Season with salt and pepper after cooking the egg, it seems to keep the egg moister this way.

 Perfect Fried Eggs

-1 egg
+- 1 egg - room temperature

-2 teaspoons olive oil or ghee
+- 2 teaspoons olive oil or animal fat of choice

-salt, to taste
+- salt, to taste

-black pepper, to taste
+- black pepper, to taste

 Add the olive oil to the pan.